-What is the Annual Percentage Rate (APR)?
+What is Annual Percentage Rate?

-Annual Percentage Rate (APR) Definition
+How to Calculate Annual Percentage Rate (Step-by-Step)

-APR represents the estimated cost of the yearly fees associated with a specific type of borrowing.
+Conceptually, APR represents the estimated cost of the yearly fees associated with a specific type of borrowing.

 The stated interest rate on a loan is not usually enough on its own to make the right borrowing decision – for instance: